-We reached the Falls just after midday when the sunlight’s were still hitting the falls.
+We reached Protesters Falls just after midday when the sunlight’s were still hitting the falls.
 It had rained the week before to fill up the creek.
 It was an excellent time to visit.
 The light on the falls was beautiful, and the sun created a mesmerising rainbow moving at the base.

 Although it was a hot day, it didn’t feel like it.
 It’s a nice place to escape from the heat: the rainforest is fantastic for keeping you in the shade.
 The beautiful forest is now part of a protected national park thanks to the logging protest in 1979, which gave the name to the falls.
 It is tempting to have a dip; it is not allowed to swim in the water near Protesters Falls.
-The creek is home to a rare and endangered species of frogs, the Fleay’s barred frog.
+Indeed, the creek is home to a rare and endangered species of frog, the Fleay’s barred frog.
 But don’t worry, you can still get a nice refreshing mist from the power of the falls when you stand in front of it.

 Where are Protesters Falls?

-It takes 3h hours to drive there from Brisbane, and 1.5 hours from Byron Bay.
+It takes 3 hours to drive there from Brisbane, and 1.5 hours from Byron Bay.